Brown-University-Library/.github/profile/README.md

 Main security message:

-Never Commit Sensitive Information: Avoid committing passwords, API keys, server paths, database-structure info (where reasonably possible), and other confidential data to your repository -- even if the repository is private.
+Never Commit Sensitive Information: Avoid committing passwords, API keys, server paths, database-structure info (where reasonably possible), and other confidential data to your repository &mdash; even if the repository is private.

 How to reliably do this?